rememberSoftwares/yacana/README.md

 INFO: [AI_RESPONSE]: {"city": "Paris"}
 Temperature = 20
 ```
-It asked the tool for the temperature in Paris without any reason.
+It asked the tool for the temperature in the city 'Paris' without any particular reason.
 We can't blame it.
 The tool we provided and the Task to solve have nothing to do with each other.
-So it's making things up, like the city name.
+So it's making things up, like this city name.

 ---

-Now let's make the tool optional and keep our unrelated Task:
+Now let's make the tool optional with `optional=True` and keep our unrelated Task:
 ```python
 result: str = Task(f"Why is the sky blue ?", agent1, tools=[Tool("get_temp", "Returns the celsius temperature of a given city", get_temperature, optional=True)]).solve().content
 ```